A Guide to Traditional Irish Wooden Flute Tuning

-I’ve had a couple of emails from customers recently regarding the tuning of their new traditional Irish wooden flutes – one customer had purchased my cocuswood flute and was having trouble with the C# – it was coming in flat.
+I’ve had a couple of emails from customers recently regarding the tuning of their new traditional Irish wooden flute.
+One customer had purchased my cocuswood flute and was having trouble with the C#.
+It was coming in flat.

 Another customer had purchased a Des Seery Delrin flute and was finding that the flute was coming in somewhat flat against her guitar.

-This issue arises quite a bit in the world of traditional Irish flute music so I thought a blog post on the fascinating subject of tuning on the Irish simple system flute was due.
+This issue arises quite a bit in the world of traditional Irish flute music.
+So I thought a blog post on the fascinating subject of tuning on the Irish wooden flute was due.

 When it comes to tuning on the ‘modern’ Irish flute it is most important to bear in mind that these flutes are based on the simple system conical bore flutes of the early and mid 1800s and predate the modern Boehm flute.

-Also a “flute is deliberately given variable normal tuning so that it can respond to changes of pitch in other fixed-pitch instruments for which tuning is not practicable (pianos, accordions, concertina, pipes)” – Fintan Vallely
+‘A flute is deliberately given variable normal tuning so that it can respond to changes of pitch in other fixed-pitch instruments for which tuning is not practicable (pianos, accordions, concertina, pipes)’ – Fintan Vallely

 To this end, most Irish flutes come with a tuning slide to aid the player in adjusting to the correct pitch for the playing environment.
 Extending the tuning slide flattens the pitch of the note and closing it sharpens the pitch of the note.
 The tuning slide is standard on all good makes of Irish flute.

 Pratten Style Irish Flutes